-Our REACH (React with Compassion and Care) INSET workshops are aimed at all school staff.
+Our REACH (React with Compassion and Heart) INSET workshops are aimed at all school staff.
 In this training, we look at developing awareness, new habits and techniques for positive relationships while supporting staff wellbeing in schools.

 “Taking care of those that take care of others”

-What the INSET training might look like
+What will happen in the INSET training

 We tailor our workshops to your specific needs and requirements and will work with you to ensure that content is specific to your school and relevant.